lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 Therefore, after we have dumped the data we just transform from `MeshIntData` to `MeshData`, store in the mesh lists and update the vertices and indices offsets accordingly.
 You may have notices that we check if the number of texture coordinates match the number of positions.
-If we have more positions that texture coordinates we just fill upo with zeroes.
+If we have more positions than texture coordinates we just fill up with zeroes.

 Going back to the `main` function: